cash2one/ros_test_afr/README.md

 # ros_test_afr

-a ros node use afr from face++, just test code here..
+a ros node use afr from face++, just test code here.